What to do when a child is still mouthing everything…

 During infancy, children go through a developmental phase of putting things in their mouth.
 Toys, feet, clothing and everything else goes right in the mouth.
 This continues throughout the toddler years, and then they eventually outgrow it.
 At least, you hope they do!

 Some kids continue to put inedible objects in their mouths into their preschool and school-age years.
-Although it is normal for kids to want to explore the world around them using all of their senses, it can also become a hygeine & safety issue.
-Additionally, for some children it can become a social problem when other children take notice of the habit.
-Children in Kindergarten should not be sucking on their sleeves or the neck of their shirt in class.
-Of course some kids may occasionally bite the end of their pencil or bite their fingernails, but when it becomes a safety or social issue, it should be addressed.
+Although it is normal for kids to want to explore the world around them using all of their senses, it can also become a hygiene & safety issue.
+Additionally, it can become a social problem for some children when other children notice the habit.
+Children in Kindergarten should not be sucking on their sleeves or the neck of their shirts in class.
+Of course, some kids may occasionally bite the end of their pencil or bite their fingernails, but it should be addressed when it becomes a safety or social issue.

 So why are they doing it?

 It is possible that your child is seeking oral sensory input.
 This means that they crave the sensations of having things in their mouth and may feel pleasure from the sensations of sucking, chewing, or licking.
 It might provide them comfort when they are upset or make them comfortable when they are relaxed and playing.
 Sometimes it even helps them to focus and pay attention.
 It depends on the kid!

 So what can you do as a parent or a teacher?